docsforhealth/dfh-wordpress-plugin/README.md

 - `prop-types` checking only works for native React components, not WP blocks defined via `registerBlockType`
     + Note that [`SCRIPT_DEBUG` in `wp-config.php`](https://wordpress.org/support/article/debugging-in-wordpress/#script_debug) needs to be set to `true` in order for non-production script assets to be loaded.
     + PropType checks only happen in React development builds, not in production builds
+- Use `git pull && git submodule foreach git pull origin master` to [pull remote changes for the current repo and all submodules](https://stackoverflow.com/a/65130154)
+    + `yarn git:pull` available for convenience

 ## Deploying